13 Ways to Master Your Executive Calendar Management

 1. Prioritizing Calendar Management

-The first step in executive calendar management is prioritizing people and tasks in your business.
-Who are the people you need to spend time with directly?
-What meetings or duties are not worth your time?
+The initial step in managing your executive calendar involves prioritizing people and tasks within your business.
+Consider who you need to spend time with directly and identify meetings or responsibilities that are not worth your time.

-A valuable tool for prioritizing is the Eisenhower Matrix, named for the famous former general and president who said, "I have two kinds of problems: the urgent and the important.
-The urgent are not important, and the important are never urgent."
+The Eisenhower Matrix, named after the well-known former general and president, who stated, "I have two kinds of problems: the urgent and the important.
+The urgent are not important, and the important are never urgent," is a useful tool for setting priorities.

 The Eisenhower Matrix divides priorities into four segments:

-- Urgent and Important: These are priorities that only you can address and require immediate attention.
+• Urgent and Important: These are priorities only you can handle and need urgent attention.
 Examples include board meetings or investor calls.
 These should be at the top of your inbox and on your calendar immediately.

-- Important but not urgent: These priorities require your attention, but you can schedule them for later, within a week or so.
-For example, you can schedule a meeting request from a direct report or a check-in with a critical customer for a later date.
+• Important but not urgent: These priorities need your attention, but you can delay them for about a week.
+For instance, you could schedule a meeting request from a direct report or a check-in with an important customer for a later time.

-- Urgent but not important: These are priorities that others can do, and you delegate them to someone else.
-For example, if you have an executive assistant, you can offload scheduling meetings, planning travel, and preparing documents.
+• Urgent but not important: These are tasks that can be delegated to others.
+For instance, if you have an executive assistant, you can assign them to handle scheduling meetings, organizing travel, and preparing documents.

-- Neither important nor urgent: You should not do these priorities at all.
-You can save time by removing busy work from your inbox and calendar.
-If you ask yourself, "Why am I in this meeting?"
-Skip the next one.
+• Neither important nor urgent: Avoid these priorities entirely.
+Save time by decluttering your inbox and calendar.
+When questioning, "Why am I in this meeting?", simply skip the next one.

-It can be helpful to build out this matrix and keep it handy when you are bombarded with requests and need to prioritize.
+It can be helpful to build this matrix and keep it nearby when you're overwhelmed with requests and need to prioritize.
 You create four quadrants:

 2. Document Your Meeting Preferences

-- Meeting locations: If meeting at restaurants or coffee shops, which are preferred?
-Do you prefer video meetings or in-person meetings?
-This preference may vary depending on the contact and the nature of the meeting.
+• Meeting locations: Would you rather meet at restaurants or coffee shops?
+Do you prefer video calls or face-to-face meetings?
+Your choice might depend on who you're meeting and the purpose of the meeting.

-- Buffer time between meetings: Frequent back-to-back meetings often get executives behind schedule.
-Transitioning from one call to another takes time, and a break between sessions can work wonders for your focus and attention.
-Five to 15-minute buffers between meetings work wonders.
+• Buffer time between meetings: Frequent consecutive meetings can cause executives to fall behind schedule.
+Moving directly from one call to the next eats into time, so taking a short break between sessions can significantly boost your focus and attentiveness.
+A buffer of five to 15 minutes between meetings makes a notable difference.

-- Meeting Preparation time: Do you need to schedule time before certain meetings to prepare?
-Add it to the calendar.
+• Meeting Preparation time: Do you need to set aside time before some meetings to prepare?
+Add it to your calendar.

 3. Calendar More than Meetings

-Executive calendar management is more than just business meetings.
-In many cases, it's your entire schedule.
-Having your entire schedule in one place will make it easier for you to stay on track and avoid missing events or double booking.
+Executive calendar management involves more than just business meetings.
+Often, it encompasses your entire schedule.
+Keeping everything in one place, such as a Teams Calendar, helps you stay organized and avoid missing events or double-booking.

 Non-meeting tasks that you can add to your calendar include: